Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Numerical results

 where $ I(s) = \delta - \left[\theta \left( \frac{\gamma }{\gamma +\nu }\right)^{\eta} \left( \frac{\beta }{\beta -B(s) }\right) \right]/[\beta -B(s)] $ and $\mu_{\widetilde{J}} = \eta/(\gamma + \nu)$. \end{corollary} \begin{proof} These follow from substituting the transformed values into \cref{thm:tdlamda_mean}. \end{proof}

+For illustrative purposes, we have used a Gamma distribution for claim sizes, which yields a closed-form expression under the Esscher transform, $\tilde{J} \sim \mathsf{Gamma}(\gamma+\nu,\eta)$.
+The Gamma family is a standard choice in actuarial modeling of claim severities \citep[Page~7]{buhlmann1970mathematical} and offers analytical tractability that facilitates clear interpretation of the pricing mechanism.
+While heavier-tailed alternatives, such as the Pareto distribution,

+are commonly employed to model large insurance losses \citep[Chapters~3--4]{albrecher2017reinsurance}, their form is not preserved under the Esscher transform and instead acquires an exponential tilt.
+Nevertheless, the corresponding Laplace transform $\hat{j}(\nu)$ exists under suitable parameter conditions and can be evaluated numerically.
+Heavier-tailed claim size distributions typically lead to higher premium levels, reflecting increased tail risk.
+In this sense, the Gamma specification, including the exponential distribution as a special case, serves as a benchmark for assessing the impact of tail heaviness on catastrophe reinsurance pricing.
+The results presented here therefore illustrate the qualitative behavior of the model, while extensions to Pareto or other heavy-tailed distributions may be explored in future work via numerical sensitivity analysis.

-\section{Numerical Results}
+\section{Numerical results}

 In this section, we provide arbitrage-free catastrophe stop-loss reinsurance premiums via the Monte Carlo simulation method.
-We also examine the sensitivity analyses for the Esscher parameters and the retention level.
+We also examine the sensitivity analyses for the retention level, the Esscher parameters and the intensity parameters.